dec112/sensors_iot/esp32/README.md

 board_build.partitions = huge_app.csv
 `````

+### ESP32-SW

+Two files in the project are sufficient to enable all functions of the ESP32 BLE/Wifi GW:
+- **json.h**: is an integrated library to provide essential JSON functionality for the project.
+The library was supplemented by the _jsonb_float()_ function.
+- **main.cpp**: includes ESP32 setup and loop functions as well as callback and help functions for operating the GW

-Since a connection can be initiated with any BLE device, we filter our devices (Puck.js) based on their MAC addresses.
-It is therefore necessary to store these in the source code:
+Since a connection can be initiated with any BLE device, we filter our devices (Puck.js) based on their MAC addresses (According to the standard, a maximum of 4 devices can be connected).
+It is therefore necessary to store these in the source code as shown below.
+In addition, a name of the GW **DEV_NAME** can be selected and an adjustment of the time zone **GMT_OFF_SEC** as well as summer or winter time **DLT_OFF_SEC** can be set
 ```
 // adjust this part if necessary
 #define DEV_NAME "DEC112-BLE-Client"